Workday/upshot-montague/README.md

 Output: Ambiguous(Set(Form(13), Form(16)))
 ```

-You can also add ambiguity through the use of terms with multiple
-semantic definitions, such as `+/-`:
+Besides ambiguity arising from the inability to discriminate between
+different rule applications, we might want intentionally to encode
+ambiguity into our language.
+For example, the `+/-` operation is
+intentionally ambiguous, and has multiple valid semantic
+interpretations:

 ```sh
 > sbt "runMain example.ArithmeticParser (3 +/- 5) * 2"